traumedy/Video-Download/README.md

 `video_download` is a PySide6 (Qt) GUI wrapper around the `yt_dlp` Python library that can parse a text file containing a list of URLs or an HTML file of bookmarks exported from a browser and attempt to download the video in each URL.
+It can also download a single video URL and list the formats available for that URL.

-See `yt-dlp` documentation to see what video sites are [supported](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).
+See `yt-dlp` documentation to see which video sites are [supported](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md).

 ## Setup